andypea/react-network-visualisation/README.md

 # react-simple-network-graph

+This package contains React components that allow you to create network graphs.
+It exports two components:

+- `<Network />`, which will render a static network graph; and
+- `<DynamicNetwork />`, which will render a dynamic graph, with draggable vertices and a numerical simulation that adjusts the vertex positions until an optimised edge length is obtained.

 ## Developer docs

 After checking out this repository execute one of the following commands to use the repositories custom `.gitconfig`.